tamanna037/InformationTypesDetectionNLP/CONTRIBUTING.md

 __How to Run the Script__

-- The Python notebook can be run in an environment that has **GPU available**.
+- The Python file can be run in an environment that has **GPU available**.
 - You can either run in a local machine or server or better if you run in [Google Colab](https://colab.research.google.com).
-- You will also need to register to [wandb](https://wandb.ai) and generate API keys from their [authorization](https://wandb.ai/authorize)

 __How to Report a Bug/Suggestions/Questions__